baupen/web/API.md

 version: Integer
 status: String // "success"/"fail"/"error"
 data: Object // exists if "success" (missing otherwise)
-error: Error // exists if fail
+error: Error // exists if "fail"
 message: String // exists if not "success". not user-facing (but developer-readable if reasonable)
 ```